vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+The information is broken down into packets with instructions for reassembly, addressed with their destination, encrypted if necessary, then routed through the various levels of the internet.

 #### What are packets?